Last updated: 7/21/20, 4/13/20, 5/10/17

 Make your own:

-I’ve also put large hooks in my ceiling and attached bungee cords to hang my flex shaft from (in the old studio).
+I’ve also, in the past, put large hooks in my ceiling and attached bungee cords to hang my flex shaft from (in the old studio).

 Hand drills are great for drilling but, they won’t work with a lot of attachments.
-If you live off the grid, just drill and have limited funds, these drills will be fine for basic work.
+If you live off the grid, need to make two holes a year and have limited funds, these drills are fine for basic work.

-Buy the sturdiest you can afford.
+IF you need or want a hand-drill, buy the sturdiest that you can afford.
 If they get out of balance, or the gears are shoddy, you’ve just wasted your money!

-If you can afford the upgrade and you’ve got power to spare, I’d buy an electric drill, Dremel or flex shaft.
-I own a hand drill and find the fact that I must use two hands, annoying.
+If you can afford the upgrade and you’ve got the power to spare, I’d buy an electric drill, Dremel, or a flex shaft.
+I used to own a hand drill and found the fact that I had to use two hands, annoying.
 Also, it’s a bit of work and for a lazy jeweler, like me, that’s not good.

 WEAR LEATHER GLOVES when using the drill for jump ring making!!!!!!!
 NO LOOSE jewelry, loose, flowing sleeves, etc. Tie your dreadlocks up (or other types of long hair)!

-If you don’t have much to drill AND your material is soft, a pin vise is okay.
-If drilling thick gauge metal, large holes or twisting wire above 20 gauge, forget it.
+If you don’t have much to drill AND your material is soft (like unfired polymer or metal clay), a pin vise is okay.
+If drilling thick gauge metal, large holes, or twisting wire above 22 gauge, forget it.
 Get a flex shaft instead.

 IF you must have a pin vise, I vote for a Spiral Hand Drill over the Swivel Head Vise .
 My reasoning is that the Spiral Vise at least uses some mechanical power.
 You push on it and the bit spins.
 The Swivel Headed vise is essentially a holder for the wire and then you spin the vise around in your hand.
 I think you could just as easily put the wire into a vise and then twist it with a pair of pliers.
 I have NEVER used mine.
 I have used the Spiral vise once or twice.